1.

 Explanation

-Onychia refers to a condition where there is inflammation at the base of the nail with pus usually present.
+Onychia refers to a condition where there is inflammation at the base of the nail, with pus usually present.
 This condition is characterized by redness, swelling, and pain around the nail bed.
-It is often caused by bacterial or fungal infections, trauma to the nail, or poor nail hygiene.
-Treatment usually involves keeping the affected area clean, applying topical antibiotics or antifungal medications, and in severe cases, draining the pus.
+Bacterial or fungal infections, trauma to the nail, or poor nail hygiene often cause it.
+Treatment usually involves keeping the affected area clean, applying topical antibiotics or antifungal medications, and, in severe cases, draining the pus.
 The options "base coat, enamel, top coat" and "Onyxologyradius" are unrelated and do not pertain to the definition of Onychia.

 5.

-What it he art and science of beautifying and improving skin, nails, and hair, and the study of cosmetics?
+What is the art and science of beautifying and improving skin, nails, and hair, and the study of cosmetics?

 Correct Answer